khgame/table-version-control/README.md

 2. `cd your_project_dir`
 3. using `table-vc --init` to create a `table-vc.json` file
 4. using `table-vc --alias` to create alias
+5. using `table-vc --update` to fetch tables of locked version
-5. using `table-vc --checkout ALIAS|BRANCH_NAME` to checkout selected branch or commits
+6. using `table-vc --checkout ALIAS|BRANCH_NAME` to checkout selected branch or commits, and then set this version as lock in table-vc.json file

 ### config